Senate confirms Trump's first Cabinet member

 Washington (CNN)The Senate confirmed President Donald Trump's first Cabinet member Friday, formally approving his defense secretary.

-As the Senate voted on retired Gen. James Mattis for defense secretary, he easily cleared the 50-vote majority threshold.
-New York Democratic Sen. Kirsten Gillibrand was the first and so far only senator to vote against him.
+The final vote to confirm retired Marine Gen. James Mattis was 98-1.
+New York Democratic Sen. Kirsten Gillibrand was the only senator to vote against him, with Alabama Sen. Jeff Sessions -- Trump's pick for attorney general -- abstaining.

 The Senate was set to vote next on retired Gen. John Kelly for homeland security secretary.